 For example, I may want to include a status in my above filter.
 I may want to know what events happened in the last 5 days AND are completed events.
 In this case, I would choose the field 'Lead Status' and set the operator to 'equals' and then choose a status from my account that means the event is completed.
 For my example, I would type 'Complete' in as the value since that is the name of the completed status in my example account.

 Now if you want to make even more complicated filters, you can add filter groups.
 Filter groups are like making a filter that contains multiple filters.
 You can say that your filter is one set of filter rules AND another set to make it more narrow or you can say it is one set of rules OR another set to make it more broad and get more results.
+When using a Current time filter, it enables you to setup filters that only trigger during holidays or other special periods.
+This is particularly useful for IO Phone ring and voicemail schedules.

 At the bottom of the filter rules, you will see a line that tells you how many items in your list currently fits that filter.
 Clicking the link will load the list to show you the items you are selecting with your filter.
 This is a great way to see if you understand and are building your filter properly.